 The kids really like doing the Blending Drill in Orton-Gillingham and it gives us both a chance to sometimes laugh at some really strange nonsense words!

-You can view a sample of me teaching a student with the Blending Drill in the video below.
-Also, while you are here… please check out
+You can view a sample of me teaching a student with the Blending Drill in this video:

 Thank you for reading my post today!